GoogleCloudPlatform/cloudml-samples/pytorch/containers/custom_container/README.md

 # IMAGE_REPO_NAME: the image will be stored on Cloud Container Registry
 export IMAGE_REPO_NAME=sonar_pytorch_container

-# IMAGE_TAG: a easily identifiable tag for your docker image
+# IMAGE_TAG: an easily identifiable tag for your docker image
 export IMAGE_TAG=sonar_pytorch

 # IMAGE_URI: the complete URI location for Cloud Container Registry